picturepan2/devices.css/README.md

 ```
 Also, there are optional `device-[device-color]` classes for different color variants.

-You can add any content or screenshots to the `device-content` div.
+You can add any screenshot or video with the `device-content` class.
 The resolution aspect ratios are based on real ones.

 ## Custom